keerthik/keerthik.github.io/about/index.md

 ### Geography
 I was born in picturesque Thiruvananthapuram, in south India.
 I grew up in quaint Muscat, Oman.
 I went to college in Boston, then cofounded a company in the Bay Area.

-I was forced to be a digital nomad [December 2013 - August 2015](https://www.google.com/maps/d/u/0/viewer?mid=zQyPQn7ohRmA.kUSGhXjsO2xM) -- I lived out of {{ site.abnb }} listings around the world while I mostly wrote code.
+I was forced to be a digital nomad [December 2013 - August 2015](https://drive.google.com/open?id=1IQosV875TjK8kZnOq03gpSYH5Bs&usp=sharing) -- I lived out of {{ site.abnb }} listings around the world while I mostly wrote code.

+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1IQosV875TjK8kZnOq03gpSYH5Bs" width="640" height="480"></iframe>

 I now am based in the SF Bay Area, but find myself outside the country about a third of the year, these days by choice.